 Now that we’ve seen our transformation in action I want to share some final thoughts with you before wrapping this up.

-Final thoughts
+A.7 Final thoughts

 Evolutionary iterative development is considered a best practice today in order to minimize risk and maximize value of developed features for a large codebase.
 But when there is a need to move away from some legacy languages and libraries, language barriers can form a difficult gap to cross in such an iterative way.
 Migration from some .NET language (say VB to C#) can still be done by migrating file-by-file, all the time having a working product.
 But when the source and destination languages, libraries and GUI-toolkits are two decades apart, bit-by-bit migration becomes close to impossible.
 The remaining alternatives are a full rewrite or legacy transformation.
 Neither is an easy choice and high risks are present on both paths, though the risks are of a different nature: mainly risks of extreme technical challenges in the transformation and risks of extreme programmer resources needs in a rewrite.
 A large codebase and a continuous need to add features to the legacy product strongly favor the transformation alternative if its technical challenges can be overcome.